charlie0077/express-minimal-starter/README.md

 # Features
 1. Minimal dependencies
 2. Clean and consise example for API and error handling
-3. Use ES7, async, await and appropriate middleware
+3. Use ES7, async, await and appropriate router middleware

 # Get Started
 1. Go to the demo site or run 'yarn install && yarn dev' in your terminal